HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/DXSearch/How_to_DX_Search_and_Search_Center.md

     A search scope allows you to partition or organize your search collections.
 As a result your site visitors can limit their search to specific areas.
 Defined scopes are visible to visitors from the search dialog.
 For details, please check:
     [Configure Search Collections and Scopes](https://opensource.hcltechsw.com/digital-experience/latest/build_sites/search/search_center/searchcenter/oob_search_scope/?h=configure+search+collections+scopes){:target=”_blank”}  & [Creating a Search Scope](https://opensource.hcltechsw.com/digital-experience/latest/build_sites/search/manage_search/searchscopes_customlinks/crt_nw_srch_scp/?h=search+scope){:target=”_blank”}

     Click on ***Search Service*** and check the status of the service.
 You should see a green check mark icon.
-If you see a red X icon it indicates that your search service is not working at all, you will need to review the configuration settings of your search service.
+If you see a red X icon it indicates that your search service is not working.
+You will need to review the configuration settings of your search service.
 For details, please check: [Search service configuration parameters](https://opensource.hcltechsw.com/digital-experience/latest/build_sites/search/cfg_dx_search/search_service_params/){:target=”_blank”}

     ![Properties Sections](./images/Status_Search_Service.png)